silvioiannone/sb-container/readme.md

 # SBContainer

-SBContainer is web development docker environment that allows to run some of the projects I'm working on (mostly Laravel projects).
+SBContainer is a web development docker environment that allows to run some of the projects I'm working on (mostly Laravel projects).
 I built this in order to simplify the development process and to learn how docker is working.
 The main inspiration for this project was